chaubes/k8s-kubeadm-ansible/README.md

 - Make sure you are in the directory `k8s-cluster-kubeadm`
 - `ansible-playbook create-k8s-cluster.yml -i inventory/k8s-cluster/k8s-hosts.ini -e kubernetes_init_host=<Hostname of master as specified in the inventory file>`
   - Example: `ansible-playbook create-k8s-cluster.yml -i inventory/k8s-cluster/k8s-hosts.ini -e kubernetes_init_host=master`
-- Check the status of the kubernetes cluster, you should see the master and worker nodes in the Ready state
+- Check the status of the kubernetes cluster, you should see the master and worker nodes in the Ready state.
+Might take a minute or two for the nodes to be in the Ready state.
   - `kubectl get nodes`
 - Check the status of the pods in the kube-system namespace
   - `kubectl get pods -n kube-system`